alshedivat/al-folio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
+# description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 6
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.
+##### 1. Deep Learning using Python - Webinar [link](https://www.youtube.com/watch?v=WbebH5Fbl5I)

-Organize your courses by years, topics, or universities, however you like!
+Covered the basics of deep learning with a practical session on image classification using the MNIST dataset